 The criminal defense attorneys at Meyer Van Severen, S.C. aggressively defend individuals facing strangulation and suffocation charges.
 Our top Wisconsin criminal defense attorneys, including Matthew R. Meyer and Benjamin T. Van Severen have defended hundreds of defendants facing criminal charges just like these.
 It’s our opinion that in order to successfully defend any criminal charge, that your defense attorney must be ready to proceed to trial.
 Our aggressive defense attorneys are frequently in trial fighting for the rights of their clients.

-Law enforcement officers frequently ask alleged victims whether the defendant made any contact with the victim’s mouth, nose, and neck during the incident.
+Law enforcement officers frequently ask alleged victims whether the defendant made any contact with the victim’s mouth, nose, and neck during a physical altercation.
 The purpose of this questioning is to elicit a factual basis to charge the defendant with strangulation/suffocation.
 A simple battery turns into a felony charge if the cops can show that the defendant constricted the flow of the blood or breath of the victim.
 In turn, this puts you in a more difficult position: facing a felony charge is always more problematic than facing a misdemeanor charge.

 Section 940.235 of the Wisconsin Statutes reads: